Real people. Real places. Real stories.

 - WHAT WE'RE NOT LOOKING FOR: Excessive anything.
 Think PG-13, R if necessary.
 We're not attempting to salt the earth with more cultural dogma couched as mediocre fiction, or writers who are jockeying for the title of Most Woke.
 There’s enough of that out there already.
 You want to impress us?
 Write a good story.
 You want to get published?
 Write a great one.

 - NEW STORIES AND REPRINTS: We accept previously published stories – and oh how we love a good reprint(!), as long as you, dear author, have retained full rights.
-For reprints, we pay 1 cent per word with a maximum payout of $50, and $75 for MEMBERS - the story can still be up to 15k in length, or 10k for non-members.
+For reprints, we pay 2 cents per word.

 - ONE STORY PER AUTHOR PER 90 DAYS: We do not accept multiple submissions.
 We DO accept simultaneous submissions (IE, you can send it out somewhere else at the same time.
 Just inform us immediately if it is accepted.)
 MEMBERS can submit stories once every 30 days!

--PERSONAL FEEDBACK: Though we don't respond to rejections, historically we have sent constructive feedback (from a couple sentences to several paragraphs) to stories that were close but didn't quite make the cut with specific critique as to why we rejected it or how we think the story can be improved.
-Moving forward, we will only respond personally to MEMBERS, (though again, only a small percentage of stories will receive feedback).
+-PERSONAL FEEDBACK: Though we don't respond to rejections, historically we have sent constructive feedback to stories that were close but didn't quite cut the mustard (what does that even mean?).
+Moving forward, we will only respond with personal critiques to MEMBERS, (though again, only a small percentage of stories will receive feedback).
 We are run by volunteers, and with our ever-increasing costs, we have to prioritize those who help us stay financially viable.
+For a chance to receive personal feedback, Members MUST submit through our Member Portal

 How to Submit to us?

-- BY EMAIL: : Due to our endless quest to dodge overreactive spam blockers, we've changed our submission email to: dan@storyunlikely.com, the same one we send our monthly issue through.
+- BY EMAIL: : Due to our endless quest to dodge overreactive spam blockers, we've changed our submission email to: [email protected], the same one we send our monthly issue through.
 As long as you type the word 'Submission' in the title, your story will end up in the right place.
 And this is important: make sure you type the word 'submission' in the title of your email, otherwise it may be lost!
 MEMBERS can skip the complicated email and use our handy SUBMISSION FORM.
-Everyone else will email submissions to dan@storyunlikely.com in the following format:
+(Seriously though, if you're a Member, use the form to submit, otherwise those added perks may fall through the cracks.)
+Everyone else will email submissions to [email protected] in the following format:

 If for some reason you can't see the above picture, then follow the text guidelines below (if you CAN see it, feel free to skip this section:Email Subject line: (SUBMISSION: STORY TITLE, GENRE, REPRINT (if applicable))

 Email Subject line: (SUBMISSION, REPRINT, STORY TITLE)Body of email: Include TITLE, FICTION/NONFICTION,SUB GENRE (if applicable),WORD COUNT.
 FIRST 250 words of the story (rounded to the nearest sentence), author bio as you want it to appear along with your published story.
 Include your contact info and information on the previous publication (where and when, online or print, and previous payment, if any).Please include how you found Story Unlikely.
-If you're really feeling chatty, tell us why you decided to submit a story - this feedback really helps us grow the magazine.Attachment: Attach your story as a DOC or DOCX, or something else if you want to be difficult.(If this is confusing, then just emulate our sample below)
+If you're really feeling chatty, tell us why you decided to submit a story - this feedback really helps us grow the magazine.Attachment: Attach your story as a DOC or DOCX, or something else if you want to be difficult.(If this is confusing, then just emulate our sample above)One last thing - if you're an editor of a paying magazine, mention this.
+We may contact you at some point in the future if an opportunity for collaboration arises.

 I submitted a story, now what?